 And, due to the reasons that effect nearly every charter school - especially newly authorized charters - mainly the timing of state funds and little to no existing budget dollars the school couldn't afford an electronic system and ended up running a manual lottery and pulling numbered ice cream sticks from pails.

 Having to watch and participate in this process was terrible.

-Many parents were in attendance with 2 or 3 little kids and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.
+Many parents were in attendance with their children and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.

 The lessons learned from this experience were several.

 First was , that inviting parents to take part in a "high-anxiety", nail biting and very long meeting in a hot room with no refreshments, was not a good way to introduce ourselves to the community.
 It really can have an adverse effect on your enrollment.

 The next lesson is that the post lottery wait-list management is critical to realizing full enrollment.
 It's not easy, and there are a lot of moving pieces to track.
 Missteps will happen! and they can have dire financial and reputation consequences on a school.

-Our Founder knew that there had to be a better way, and that's exactly what we've done and it's also a new way.
+Our Founder knew that there had to be a better way, and that's exactly what we've done and it's also a new and better way.